2013 GMC Yukon

 The front seats are refreshingly comfortable and easy to adjust; most models have electric seat cushion adjustment but manual recline adjustment.
 They offer good thigh support, which is sometimes lacking in GM vehicles.
 Adjustable pedals on some models take the place of a telescoping steering column, and the tilt wheel is angled slightly away from the centerline of the car.

-One area where the Yukon really falls down is the ease with which cargo room can be optimized.
+One area where the Yukon stumbles is the ease with which cargo room can be optimized.
 Both the Sequoia and Expedition offer a power-folding third row that folds flat into the floor.
 For optimum cargo room in the Yukon, the third-row seats must be removed, and they are heavy, bulky and you need someplace to store them.

 Cubby storage includes a compact glove box, fixed map pockets with molded-in bottle holders on the front doors, and pouches on the backs of the front seatbacks.
 A large bin with removable double cup holder is provided between the front seats.
 In the Yukon Denali, this feature is separated into a storage bin and twin cup holders, both with hinged covers and surrounded in wood trim.
 Ordering the front bench seat for three-across seating eliminates the center console, of course.

 Driving a Yukon is pleasant.
 Power comes on smoothly, with no surges or hiccups, and it is accompanied by a pleasant tone that reminds us of classic dual exhaust.
 Transitions effected by the fuel-management system are invisible, with the only indication a telltale in the information display in the tachometer.
-The six-speed automatic sorts out gears well.
-It has a manual shift function managed by a rocker switch in the handgrip on the column shift lever that rev-matches downshifts, but unlike most competitors you must first move the lever to M.
+The 6-speed automatic sorts out gears well.
+It has a manual shift function managed by a rocker switch in the handgrip on the column shift lever that rev-matches downshifts, but unlike most competitors you must first move the lever to M to use the rocker.

 If you step on the gas hard as you might to get across a busy street there is a moment, some fraction of a second, before the gas engine starts and the system delivers its full 367 lb-ft of torque, so you should try that in the open a couple of times to know exactly how the truck will respond.
+Watch safety margins and don't pull out in front of someone.
 There's enough power to get the Hybrid (and a 4000-6000 pound trailer) going easily, though it may sound odd at first as the gas engine goes to a certain rpm and stays there while the truck catches up with it.
-The brakes in a Hybrid will feel touchy at first because they signal regeneration, which adds more retarding without any change in brake pedal pressure.
+The brakes in a Hybrid will feel touchy at first because they are generating electricity when used in addition to slowing the vehicle, which adds more retarding without any change in brake pedal pressure.

 Abundant sound deadening material mutes road noise; you'll hear some from the rear tires only if the stereo is off.
 That the stereo has to be on for the navigation system to operate is irritating, a strategy shared with expensive Mercedes vehicles.
-We like that GM vehicles now provide off switches for the daytime running lights and for the inside rearview mirror's auto-dim function.
+To stop the audio you essentially turn the volume down all the way.
+That shouldn't bug us, because electricity is not in short supply in a gas-powered truck, but for some reason it does.
+We like that GM vehicles provide off switches for the daytime running lights and for the inside rearview mirror's auto-dim function.

-The 2010 Yukon all-wheel drive models use a single-speed transfer case.
-If you want a 4WD with low-range gearing, as you might for steep slippery launch ramps or ski resort access, or to tow the Yukon as a “dinghy” behind a motorhome, you have to get an all-wheel drive model with the optional two-speed transfer case.
+The Yukon 4WD models use a single-speed transfer case.
+If you want a 4WD with low-range gearing, as you might for backcountry access or even slippery boat ramps (or to tow the Yukon behind a motorhome), you have to get the optional two-speed transfer case.
 Hybrids have low-range gearing but check with your dealer about towing one as a dinghy.

 The GMC Yukon has a comfortable interior that pushes upscale for a truck, in a truck chassis that can cope with the worst roads and drivers.
 It offers available power that meets or beats the competition.
 It offers good towing capability among SUVs.
 The addition of the Hybrid model answers the urban fuel economy issue that has long plagued large gasoline-powered SUVs.
-With all its strengths, the Yukon is a strong contender in its class.
+With all its strengths, the Yukon is a strong contender among full-size SUVs.

 NewCarTestDrive.com correspondent G.R.
 Whale contributed to this report from Los Angeles, with Tom Lankard in Georgia, and Kirk Bell in Chicago.